jyotisood/Office_Store_Capstone_Columbia_Emeritus/README.md

 After EDA, this is the main notebook in which models are created and data is analysed.

 #### 4. Analysis Slideshow
 This file has all the analysis charts.
-It can be viewed using nbviewer by putting the github link of html file (Analysis_slideshow slides.html) on nbviewer here: https://nbviewer.jupyter.org/
+It can be viewed using nbviewer by pasting the github link of html file (https://github.com/jyotisood/Office_Store_Capstone_Columbia_Emeritus/blob/master/Analysis_slideshow.slides.html) on nbviewer: https://nbviewer.jupyter.org/

 #### 5. Office Corp Presentation
 The final presentation deck created for the client.
 All the results of analysis are summarized here.